OskarMartens/OskarMartens/README.md

 - 👋 Hi, I’m @OskarMartens
 - 👀 I’m interested in programming, dancing and fintech.
 - 🌱 I’m currently learning Java at Stockholm Technical Institute.
+And also how to use Github.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...